nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * A student can have any number of remarks, capped at 5. (including 0).
 The number of characters each remark can have is capped at 25.

+* Each student must have a unique name.

 Example(s):

 * `add n/John Doe p/98765432 e/jd@gmail.com a/John street, block 123, #01-01 g/P2`